-- Installation whitelist - Select this option permit and allow exclude as well. the list of package names is refreshed and updated whenever the policy is updated.
+- Installation allowlist - Select this option permit and allow exclude as well. the list of package names is refreshed and updated whenever the policy is updated.

 - Block applications from unknown sources - Prevents a user from installing apps from sources other than the Google Play store.

 - Application update restrictions